Scuba Diving Regulator Buyers Guide

 Consider these factors also, if thinking to buy second-hand.

-Service/maintenance of regulators is typically only performed by manufacturer qualified service technicians.
-Manufacturers generally limit the availability of specialist tools and parts to the technicians they qualify; and those technicians usually have to be associated with the official, authorized retailers.
+Service/maintenance of regulators is typically only performed by manufacturer-qualified service technicians.
+Manufacturers generally limit the availability of specialist tools and parts to the technicians they qualify; and those technicians usually have to be associated with official, authorized retailers.

 Some manufacturers produce titanium regulators which offer considerable weight savings, but these regulators can have drawbacks – such as incompatibility with nitrox.

-It helps if you have an idea on your future diving goals; especially if you might get involved with wreck, cave or technical diving.
+It helps if you have an idea of your future diving goals; especially if you might get involved in wreck, cave or technical diving.